jsdpag/pysyncq/docs/intro.rst

 Unix operating systems provide forking.
 But Windows will spawn child processes.
 The difference being that forked processes retain all information available to the parent process.
 While data must be pickled if it is to be preserved through a spawn.
-At the time of writing, memory locking primatives cannot be pickled.
+At the time of writing, memory locking primitives cannot be pickled.